 Serving Suggestions

-I also usually serve a simple side salad with this soup.
+I also usually serve a simple side salad like this Kale Apple Salad with this soup.

 Yes, kohlrabi, especially large ones, has tough woody skin that should be removed with a vegetable peeler or knife.

 Kohlrabi is often sold with stems and leaves still attached.
-You will also need to trim the stems and leaves off.
+Trim the stems and leaves off.
 Save the leaves to saute just like you would kale or other leafy green vegetables.
 My favorite way to prepare kohlrabi leaves is to cook some bacon and then saute the leaves in the bacon grease.

 📖 Recipe